Horizontal $p$-adic $L$-functions

 \section{Applications to Modular Forms}

-In this section we will construct horizontal measures associated to holomorphic modular forms using the horizontal norm relations (Section \ref{sec:normrelQ}) at Taylor--Wiles primes (Section \ref{sec:TW}).
+In this section we will construct horizontal measures associated to holomorphic modular forms using the horizontal norm relations (Section \ref{sec:normrelQ}) at orderly primes (Section \ref{sec:TW}).
 Then we will apply general facts about horizontal measures (Section \ref{sec:horziontalmeasures}) to obtain various applications to non-vanishing of central $L$-values.